willtho89/stremio-ai-companion/README.md

 1. Describe what you want to watch.
 2. AI understands your request, extracts intent.
 3. Suggests clever matches using natural language & GPT-style models.
-4. Movie data enriched with TMDB.
+4. Metadata enriched with TMDB for movies and TV.
 5. Beautiful artwork (optional) via RPDB.

 Examples:

 - “films like Inception and The Matrix”
+- “tv shows like True Detective season 1”
 - “lighthearted rom-coms from Europe”
 - “space horror set on abandoned ships”
 - “Oscar wins for best cinematography”